mui/material-ui/packages/pigment-react/README.md

 ## Getting started

-Pigment CSS supports Next.js and Vite with support for more bundlers in future.
+Pigment CSS supports Next.js and Vite with support for more bundlers in the future.
 You must install the corresponding plugin, as shown below.

 ### Why choose Pigment CSS

 Thanks to recent advancements in CSS (like CSS variables and `color-mix()`), "traditional" CSS-in-JS solutions that process styles at runtime are no longer required for unlocking features like color transformations and theme variables which are necessary for maintaining a sophisticated design system.

 Pigment CSS addresses the needs of the modern React developer by providing a zero-runtime CSS-in-JS styling solution as a successor to tools like Emotion and styled-components.

 Compared to its predecessors, Pigment CSS offers improved DX and runtime performance (though at the cost of increased build time) while also being compatible with React Server Components.
-Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/), enabling us to provide the smoothest possible experience for Material UI users when migrating from Emotion in v5 to Pigment in v6.
+Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/), enabling us to provide the smoothest possible experience for Material UI users when migrating from Emotion in v5 to Pigment CSS in v6.

 ### Start with Next.js

 Use the following commands to create a new Next.js project with Pigment CSS set up:

 ```bash
 curl https://codeload.github.com/mui/material-ui/tar.gz/master | tar -xz --strip=2  material-ui-master/examples/pigment-css-nextjs-ts